 Can You Change Your Dependency Status?

 However, in other situations, the student may seek a change in dependency status based on a change in circumstances.
-Listed below are some examples of particular circumstances that can be considered when determining your financial aid eligibility.
+Here are some examples of particular circumstances to consider when determining your financial aid eligibility.

 - Parents who are wholly unable to contribute to your education.
 If your parents have low income, high debt, or a large family, they may wind up with an EFC of $0.
 EFCs of $0 can make you just as eligible for certain loans and grants as you’d be if you were an independent student with the same level of assets.
 If your parents’ financial circumstances have changed since they filled out the FAFSA, it’s worth amending this information to reflect the situation more accurately.

 - Incarcerated, hospitalized, or deceased parents.
-If you’re a dependent student and one or both of your parents is incarcerated, hospitalized, or institutionalized, they may no longer be deemed available to help you with your education.
-Adult orphans or those whose parents can’t be found can also qualify for independent status.
+Parents who’re incarcerated, hospitalized, or institutionalized may be deemed unable to help with your education.
+Also, adult orphans can qualify for independent status.

 Dependency Status Action Steps

 If your situation falls into one of these categories, there are a few things you can do.
-First, it’s essential to report accurate, up-to-date information to FAFSA—but after your form has been processed, you need permission to make specific changes.
+First, report accurate, timely information to the FAFSA.
+Next, attain permission to make specific changes.
 You can update your dependency status or the number of people in your household by amending the form online.
 You can also update your name, mailing address, and other contact information at any time.
-But if you’ve had a change in marital status, you’ll need to check with your school first to see whether this should be reported.
+Notably, if you have a change in marital status, check with your school to figure out your next steps.

 In addition to reporting specific changes to FAFSA, you also may want to contact your school’s student loan office to see if you’re eligible for a “dependency override.”
 A dependency override allows your school to manually change your status even if the FAFSA criteria disagrees.
-Because dependency overrides must be manually performed and are heavily regulated by the federal government, they can be tough to get—schools are often limited to a handful per year or per rolling period.
-However, your school’s loan office can work with you to determine your eligibility or see whether options allow you to reduce your college costs.
+Dependency overrides are tough to get because schools are limited to performing only a handful per year.
+However, your school’s loan office can work with you to determine your eligibility or see what options allow you to reduce your college costs.